ParthDesai/parthdesai.github.io/_posts/2015-08-30-go-generic-functions.md

 * `Value`: It is an Object, which encapsulates and act as an interface to the underlying Go Object.
 It is useful when we want to do some common operation on the object of particular kind (i.e array or map).

-With help of reflection and functional programming, we can write a generic function in go, with run-time safety.
+With help of reflection and functional programming, we can write a generic function in go, with run-time type safety.

-By run time type safety, I mean that the types of a function’s arguments are consistent with semantics of function or else the function predictably fails at run time with a reasonable error message.
+By run-time type safety, I mean that the types of a function’s arguments are consistent with semantics of function or else the function predictably fails at run time with a reasonable error message.

 {% gist 5e0f1d4725a644f1e632 %}